 Some people say ‘well, why does this person’s sexuality have anything to do with their art?’
 But of course it does—who you are informs your work.
 The arts are honeycombed with homosexuals.
 Throughout history, many of the great masters were “that way.”
 What would happen if the sexualities of Michelangelo and Leonardo and Caravaggio et al. were not left out anymore when they are taught in the schools?
 We might see less hatred and less bullying if we all grew up knowing how many of the people we admire are queers.

 It’s the naming of it.
 There is this polite silence—queer artists are welcome, so long as we don’t flaunt it.
 At the Queer Arts Festival, the work itself doesn’t have to be identity based, but it’s identified as queer art.
 It’s not stripped of that.
 We get a lot of artists telling us how much they appreciate being in a festival where they can be completely themselves, and they can just do the work without having to be concerned about it being perceived as too queer.

 All that said, you see why we’ve kept our name the way it is, but it comes with challenges.
 Creating a dedicated space for queer art, we can find ourselves fighting for legitimacy and recognition.
 Folks have misconceptions and a narrow view of what queer art is and can be.

 How does your experience as an artist inform your work as an Artistic Director and your role as a leader?

 Well, I don’t call myself a leader.
 You know that Bif Naked song?
-‘I’m no leader, don’t want to be your leader…”
+‘I’m no leader, don’t wanna be your leader…”

-I did this because I hadn’t found a place for myself in the art world, so I wanted to create that space for other artists.
+I did this because I hadn’t found a place for myself in the art world here, so I wanted to create that space for other artists.
 I’m not trained as an administrator.
 It has all been learning on the job.

 As an artist, I don’t want to think about the commodification of the art.
 I want to think about whether it’s interesting, important, challenging, connected.
 That is what informs my decisions as an artistic director.